YasinRezvani/Guess_Number_Game/README.md

 # Guess_Number_Game
-The game of guess the number between 1 to 10 with 2 mode with computer and user in CLI program
+The game of guessing the number between 1 to 10 with 2 modes with computer and user in CLI program.
 # Install the requirements
 First you should install the requirements:
 ```